How to Get Over a Breakup

 Coping with Pain and Regret

 - Pain is a normal and inevitable part of recovery.
-Allow yourself to feel it; avoiding will only prolong the healing process.
+Allow yourself to feel it; avoiding your grief will only prolong the healing process.

 - Regret is one of the most painful parts of making mistakes.
-It is also one of life’s best teachers.
+Regret is also one of life’s best teachers.

 - As hard as it can be, learn to embrace the pain and let it fuel your growth.